 There are two basic types of actions in the game.
 First, players can manage inventory, perform in-app purchases of items to gain certain conveniences (though nothing game-breaking), manage their quests, and so on.

-Secondly, players can speak with others and of course, perhaps most importantly, battle NPCs (non-player characters) and other players.
+Secondly, players can speak with others and, most importantly, battle NPCs (non-player characters) and other players.

 When a user first logs in to the game, they are initially talking to the API running on Engine Yard.
 That API then accesses information previously stored in memcached and Amazon’s DynamoDB to figure out which machine and port to send that user to for connecting to one of PennyPop’s “Virtual World” servers.
-The client then forms a persistent TCP connection to the assigned server and sends events, to which the server responds as needed.
+The client then forms a persistent TCP connection to the assigned server and sends events to that server.
+That server then responds to those events as needed.

 Think of it like this: when you check into a hotel, the front desk tells you which room to go into.
 PennyPop’s infrastructure is much the same.
 When users first connect to the game, the client is told by the API which server in their Virtual World cluster to form a persistent connection with.
 This is how PennyPop is able to build a responsive MMO back-end with Ruby that processes roughly 40,000 RPM according to New Relic.